open-telemetry/opentelemetry-rust/examples/tracing-grpc/README.md

 Observe that the traces are exported to stdout, and that they share the same TraceId.
 Also, the server span would be parented to the client span.
-The example demonstrates how to propagate OpenTelemetry context when making out-of-process calls, so as to ensure the same trace is continued in the next process.
+The example demonstrates how to propagate and restore OpenTelemetry context when making out-of-process calls, so as to ensure the same trace is continued in the next process.
+The client here initiates the trace by creating the root client span, and it propagates its context to the server.
+The server, extracts the context, and creates its own server span using the extracted context, ensuring both spans are correlated.